TicyYang/apache-airflow-2-10-setup/README.md

 ### Option 1: rsync
 1. Create a management directory: `mkdir ${AIRFLOW_HOME}/manage`
-2. Create a shell script: `vi ${AIRFLOW_HOME}/manage/sync.sh` Shell script examples can be found in the `sync.sh` in this repository.
+2. Create a shell script: `vi ${AIRFLOW_HOME}/manage/sync.sh` Shell script examples can be found in the directory `manage`.

 ### Option 2: Manually trigger synchronization using a DAG
-Create DAG file: `vi ${AIRFLOW_HOME}/dags/sync_dags.py` DAG file examples can be found in the directory `dags` in this repository.
+Create DAG file: `vi ${AIRFLOW_HOME}/dags/sync_dags.py` DAG file examples can be found in the directory `dags`.